“Lasciate ogne speranza, voi ch’entrate”. -Dante

 It took longer than expected to get the Late Night Horrors Poster Contest started.
 While I have received several emails directly, the contest stipulation requires that a formal review be posted to a site where my work is available for sale and then sent in for contest entry.

-At this point I am happy to announce our first two winners (and your posters will be in the mail).
+At this point I am happy to announce our first latest winners (and your posters will be in the mail).

 A Review for IN 666 WORDS: